albertllousas/functional-domain-driven-design/README.md

 # functional-domain-driven-design
-A pragmatic and balanced approach to combine DDD, FP, hexagonal architecture, microservices all together with Kotlin.
+A pragmatic and balanced approach to combine DDD, FP, hexagonal architecture, microservices all together with Kotlin breaking down from the problem in a top down approach.

 ## Introduction TL;DR